 - (a) all appropriate internal procedures at the partner institution have been exhausted; - (b) there are reasonable grounds to believe that the partner institution's internal procedures and regulations for dealing with appeals were not implemented correctly or fairly.

-The procedure for appealing to The Open University is set out in The Open University Handbook for Validated Awards which students should have access to through the partner institution.
+The procedure for appealing to The Open University is set out in The Open University Handbook for Validated Awards.

 I. TRANSCRIPTS, DIPLOMA SUPPLEMENTS AND CERTIFICATES